 Place a cloth inside the shoes while they dry

-Recommended for all types of materials but particularly for leather to keep its shape during the drying process.
+Recommended for all types of materials but especially for leather to keep its shape while drying.

 Some leathers need to be nourished and conditioned.
-If necessary, nourish the leather only when it is completely dry with a leather conditioner.
-Ask a leather specialist, such as your shoemaker, if needed.
+If necessary, nourish the leather only when completely dry with a leather conditioner.
+Seek the advice of a leather specialist, such as your shoemaker, if necessary.

 Send an email to email@example.com and I will come back to you as soon as possible.